 Its comfort and simplicity impressed him so much he had his own furniture-maker copy it.
 From this simple encounter the Windsor vogue was born, according to the Treasury of American Design and Antiques by Clarence P. Hornung.
 By the 1730s, the chair had crossed the ocean and began appearing in Britain's American colonies.
-It was first crafted, more than likely, in Philadelphia, then throughout New England and other regions.
+It was first crafted, more than likely, in Philadelphia, before its popularity spread throughout New England and to other regions.

-If the Windsor chair developed in England, its form was perfected in America.
+If the Windsor chair developed in England, its form was certainly perfected in America.
 Colonial craftsmen eliminated the central splat featured in the original chair's back.
 They also slenderized the splats and legs, and developed, for some models, the 'continuous arm' - that is, the chair arms and back rim are made of a single, bent piece of wood.
-These alterations simultaneously strengthened the chair while giving it a light, airy appearance - "a delicate balance and harmony," as Hornung puts it.
+These alterations simultaneously strengthened the chair while giving it a light, airy appearance - "a delicate balance and harmony," as Hornung puts it in his text.

 Windsors come in a variety of styles, including armchairs, side chairs, rockers, and - as many students of a certain age remember - writing chairs.
 There are even Windsor settees.
-The spindled backs come in several heights and shapes too, and Windsors are usually identified by that feature: "low back", "comb back", "bow back."
+The spindled backs come in several heights and shapes too, and Windsor chairs are usually identified by that feature: "low back", "comb back", "bow back," for example.

-But the best-known, the version that seems the quintessential Windsor, is the sack-back or hoop-back, usually an armchair with a semi-circular back (as shown in the photo above).
+But the best-known, the version that seems to be the quintessential Windsor, is the sack-back or hoop-back.
+This is usually an armchair with a semi-circular back (as shown in the photo above).
 These are the ones that often appear in portraits of prominent colonial figures and, as the American Revolution approached, members of the Second Continental Congress.
 In fact, cabinetmaker Francis Trumble made more than a hundred of them for the Philadelphia State House in the 1770s where the Declaration of Independence was drafted.

-- To disguise the mixture of timber, they were painted; dark green, brown or black were colors of choice, but lighter hues - reds, yellow and even white - were common, too.
+- To disguise the mixture of timber, they were painted; dark green, brown or black were colors of choice, but lighter hues - reds, yellow and even white - were used, too.

 - The slightly sunken saddle seats are typically shield- or oval-shaped.

-- Legs are often connected with an H-stretcher.
+- Legs on these chairs are often connected with an H-stretcher.
 They can be simple or elaborately turned; some from the late 1700s to early 1800s are scored to resemble bamboo stalks (with correspondingly scored spindles).

-- Feet are a simple taper, or an arrow foot.
+- Feet take the shape of a simple taper, or an arrow foot.

 - Arms typically terminate in paddle or knuckle shapes.